-7 Power Moves for WORKPLACE Success: A Guide for Creative Professionals
+7 Power Moves for Workplace Success in Creative Careers

 I know firsthand just how demanding fast-paced, ever-changing environments are.
 As someone who’s worked in media and entertainment for two decades alongside hundreds of creative professionals, I’ve had the privilege of collaborating with producers, directors, writers, editors, designers, entrepreneurs, and on-screen talent.
 You name it, and I’ve seen it all.
-It’s not just about having skills.
-It’s about having the right mindset to thrive in environments that change on a dime.
+Success in creative careers isn’t just about having skills—it’s about cultivating the right mindset to thrive in dynamic environments.

 If you work in content creation or another creative field, you know exactly what I’m talking about.
 The pressure, the deadlines, the constant shifts in direction—it can be overwhelming.
 But over the years, I’ve seen that the people who really succeed in these fields excel because they’ve mastered certain traits.

-I call these the “7 Power Moves for Success in the Workplace.”
+I call these the "7 Power Moves for Workplace Success."
 They’re the key skills and mindsets that help you navigate work, make you stand out, and really own your career.
 Here’s my list:

 1. Be Adaptable